Introduction

 - Observing this day is said to grant

-the merit of performing Ashwamedha Yagna and leads to moksha.
+the merit of performing an Ashwamedha Yagna and lead toward moksha.

 Legend of Vamana Avatar